 Collective and individual grade components.
 It is important to be a team player in this assignment.
-Accordingly, your grade on this assignment will have two components.
-For the collective component, the presentation itself will be graded out of 13 points, and everyone on the team will receive the same grade out of 13.
-This reflects the reality of teamwork in real life work situations - all team members are usually held equally accountable for the quality of their output, even though some might have worked harder than others.
-So, it will be up to you as team members to try to manage your work so that everyone contributes effectively, and to sort out any issues that may arise.
-Still, we recognize that in reality, not everyone always puts in their best effort for a team project.
+Accordingly, your grade on this assignment will have three components.

+- The progress report will be worth 1 point.
+All team members will receive the same points. - The presentation itself will be graded out of 12 points, and all team members will receive the same points.
+This reflects the reality of teamwork in real life work situations all team members are usually held equally accountable for the quality of their output, even though some might have worked harder than others.
+So, it will be up to you as team members to try to manage your work so that everyone contributes effectively, and to sort out any issues that may arise. - Still, we recognize that in reality, not everyone always puts in their best effort for a team project.
 To account for this, there will also be an individual component of the grade, where you can earn up to 2 additional points based on how the other members of your team evaluate you.
 To assign these points, each team member will be asked to individually submit a confidential team member evaluation form when the presentations are over.
 In this form, you will independently evaluate your own and your fellow team members' work on your team assignment.
 You will be asked to assign 0, 1, or 2 points to each of your team members, according to whether their contributions were low, medium, or high.
 When determining the individual component of the team presentation grade, we will average the points you received from your team members.

-Please note that while we have this mechanism in place to reward strong contributors more than free riders, the TAs and I would rather know if problems are occurring in the team while they are happening, instead of only afterwards, so you should be sure to bring any major concerns about your team to our attention well before your team presentation date.
+Please note: While we have an individual component of the grade as well as a collective component in order to reward strong contributors more than free riders, the TAs and I would rather know if problems are occurring in the team while they are happening, instead of only afterwards, so you should be sure to bring any major concerns about your team to our attention well before your team presentation date.